abpio/abp-commercial-docs/en/startup-templates/microservice/microservice-tye-guide.md

 ![tye-debugger-attach](../../images/tye-debugger-attach.png)

-> In this state, product service will not start until you attach a debugger
+> In this state, product service will not start until you attach a debugger.

 In Visual Studio go to menu **Debug -> Attach to Process** then select the service process you are debugging.